 Rule Reference: §809.45(b)

-Boards must inform staff members that if a Choices customer owes a recoupment for PSoC, that recoupment does not affect Choices child care eligibility.
+Boards must inform staff members that if a Choices customer owes any recoupment, such as for PSoC, that recoupment does not affect Choices child care eligibility.
 However, recoupment must be paid in full before any eligibility redetermination for Low-Income CCS that may occur at the end of a Choices child care eligibility period.

 D-301.a: Early Engagement in Choices